 - Artists, creatives or freelancers registered as sole traders or businesses delivering an activity for Open Weekend

-Applications for micro-grants should be made by 1st June.
+Applications for the micro-grants had to be submitted by 1st June.
+The applications are now closed.

 - Open Weekend event and activity submission opens – 25 April 2022